METALS-Copper drops as investors eye c.banks, close long positions

 said the Shanghai-based trader.

-announcing a plan to buy back up to 5 billion yuan ($787
+announced plans to buy back up to 5 billion yuan ($787 million)

 LME zinc was the biggest loser of the day, logging a